thinkahead/ansible-multiple-jumphost/README.md

 ansible_ssh_common_args= -oStrictHostKeyChecking=no -oUserKnownHostsFile=/dev/null -o ProxyCommand="ssh -oStrictHostKeyChecking=no -oUserKnownHostsFile=/dev/null -i {{ lookup('env', 'JH1_SSH_PRIVATE_KEY') }} -W %h:%p -q {{ jh1_ssh_user }}@{{ jh1_ip }}"
 ```

+This uses an environment variable and extra variables to allow for a flexible solution.
+These can be set on the commandline or optimally using Ansible Tower's custom Credential Type, which will be explained later in this document.
+Additionally, a more advanced ProxyCommand will be required for handling 2 or 3 jumphosts.
+This is shown in the [inventory file](inventory).

 ## Connection Type

 For platform automation, Ansible uses the `ssh` connection plugin that supports OpenSSH.

 For network automation, Ansible has various connection plugins but `network_cli` is recommended.
 This plugin allows you to use either `paramiko` or `libssh` for the transport method.
 The `libssh` transport is preferred as it will be the standard going forward for future releases of Ansible.
 The `libssh` was first introduced with the Ansible collection `netcommon`.
 For more information see [new libssh connection plugin for ansible network](https://www.ansible.com/blog/new-libssh-connection-plugin-for-ansible-network).

+We have therefore defined the collection within our [collections/requirements.yml](collections/requirements.yml).
+Additionally we need to tell Ansible where to download the collections by adding options in the [setup.cfg](setup.cfg).

+Now we can download the collections and install the required python library to prepare for using libssh.

 ```bash
 # Download required collections